Mindful Conflict Resolution for Calmer, Clearer Disagreements

 The point is not to win, avoid tension, or sound calm while swallowing resentment.
 Forced niceness can make conflict worse.
 So can pretending you are “above” anger.
 A more useful goal is to notice what is happening, name what matters, and speak in a way the other person can actually hear.

-You might use this with a partner, parent, coworker, roommate, friend, or team member.
-A small example: before opening a tense message, feel your feet on the carpet and notice whether your jaw is already tight.
-That brief check-in changes the first sentence you send.
+You might use this with a partner, parent, coworker, roommate, friend, or teammate.
+A small example: a student sees a tense note about a group project, notices cold fingertips against a cotton sleeve, and checks whether their dry mouth is signaling stress.
+That brief read of the data can change the first sentence they choose.

 For a broader foundation, the what is mindfulness definition guide explains the attention skill underneath this practice.